How to Start a Nonprofit

 - business partners

-- people who are low on time (make sure they realistically have the time and energy to commit to the initiative)
+- board members who are low on time (make sure they realistically have the time and energy to commit to the initiative)

 Board v.
 Staff Roles & Responsibilities

 If you decide to have a staff, you will need to balance the roles and responsibilities between the board and the staff members.
-You don’t want anyone to be stepping on toes, nor for them to feel offended that they don’t have a chance to offer their services.
 Clearly stated roles and responsibilities create uniformed boundaries.
 That prevents your team from feeling like they are being imposed upon or like they aren’t being given the opportunity to contribute.

 Keep in mind that the board must: